 What Cat Has Lived The Longest?

-Does your cat act his age in cat years, or does it seem like he acts his age in human years?
-Let us know in the comments!
+Does your cat act their age in cat years?
+Or does it seem like they act more their age in human years?
+Let us know in the comments below!